SilkRose/Pony/src/stories/darling-and-date/05-breakfast-and-bonding.md

 Fluttershy's mind immediately went in two directions.

-*This means she loves me and wants to date or I'm reading way to much into this and she just wanted show me how much our friendship means to her.*
+*This means she loves me and wants to date or I'm reading way too much into this and she just wanted show me how much our friendship means to her.*

 *Please be the first one.*

 *Please.*

+As Fluttershy stared at her heart shaped pancakes, an errant thought entered her mind.

+"Rainbow?"
+Fluttershy asked.

+"Yes," Rainbow answered.

+Fluttershy averted her gaze.
+"Could you cut up my pancakes for me, please?" she asked.

+"Sure," Rainbow said without hesitation.

+Fluttershy blushed as Rainbow cut her pancakes for her.

+"Thank you," Fluttershy said after Rainbow had finished.